 Project Description: \$213,714.
 Identified in the 2016 Auburn Parks Master Plan, this neighborhood park is considered a "high" priority park that serves to support the physical and mental well-being of people of all ages.
 Improvements including, but not limited to, the removal of old playground equipment and install new equipment, replace broken or unsafe equipment, replacement of park fencing, and install new lighting, pathways and sidewalks meeting ADA standards, and park landscaping.
-A park plan is in the making.
+Construction has started and is expected to be completed in 2021.